top of page

 BIO

-Natalie has conducted prestigious ensembles such as the London Symphony Orchestra, Philharmonia Orchestra, Beethoven Orchester Bonn, Orchestre National du Capitole de Toulouse, the Royal Liverpool Philharmonic, Malta Philharmonic, Britten Sinfonia, BBC Concert Orchestra, Orquestra Sinfónica Portuguesa, the Presidential Orchestra of Turkey, Royal Northern Sinfonia, Symphony Nova Scotia, Bournemouth Symphony Orchestra, Sinfonia Viva, Auckland Philharmonia, Christchurch Symphony Orchestra and the Chamber Orchestra of London.
+Natalie has conducted many major orchestras worldwide, including the London Symphony Orchestra, Philharmonia Orchestra, Beethoven Orchester Bonn, Orchestre National du Capitole de Toulouse, Malta Philharmonic Orchestra, Britten Sinfonia, BBC Concert Orchestra, Orquestra Sinfónica Portuguesa, Presidential Symphony Orchestra of Turkey, Royal Northern Sinfonia, Symphony Nova Scotia, Bournemouth Symphony Orchestra, Armenian State Symphony Orchestra, Sinfonia Viva, Auckland Philharmonia, Christchurch Symphony Orchestra and the Chamber Orchestra of London.

-Natalie was selected by The Dallas Opera for the Hart Institute for Women Conductors Programme and the same year received a BBC Performing Arts Fund Fellowship, mentored by Esa-Pekka Salonen.
-She was Assistant Conductor to Salonen for many opera and symphonic projects.
+Natalie was selected for The Dallas Opera’s Hart Institute for Women Conductors and is a recipient of a BBC Performing Arts Fund Fellowship, mentored by Esa-Pekka Salonen, with whom she has worked as Assistant Conductor on many symphonic, operatic and dance music projects.

-Natalie has been a guest speaker for the BBC World Service Proms broadcasts, Classical Music Next, Opera Europa and has presented Inside Music for BBC Radio 3.
-She is an invited speaker at this year's Dallas Symphony Women in Classical Music symposium.
-Natalie was a Jury member for the Wigmore Hall International Song Competition, Ivors Composer Awards, Ora Composer Awards and the Guildhall School of Music and Drama Gold Medal, where she conducted the final performance.
-She was chosen by Festival Aix-en-Provence for the Women Opera Makers programme and has been a mentor for the Festival Aix Academie.
-Natalie is a Professor at the Royal College of Music and formally, Creative Director of Independent Opera at Sadler’s Wells.
+A frequent speaker and panellist, she has appeared for BBC World Service Proms broadcasts, Classical:NEXT, Opera Europa and the Dallas Symphony Women in Classical Music Symposium, and has presented Inside Music for BBC Radio 3.
+She has served as a juror for the Wigmore Hall International Song Competition, the Ivors Composer Awards, the ORA Composer Awards and the Guildhall School of Music & Drama Gold Medal.
+Natalie has also been selected for the Aix-en-Provence Women Opera Makers programme, mentored for the Aix Académie, and serves as Professor at the Royal College of Music.

 bottom of page